purarue/exobrain/src/content/notes/food/tea.md

 - [optional] full or ground cloves

 1. put all of the above in a pot of cold water on the stove on high till its boiling
-1. then put it tea (I use english breakfast) and wait till its whatever strength you want
+1. once water looks a bit cloudy/spices are infused, add tea (I use english breakfast) and wait a few minutes till its whatever strength you want
 1. add milk and sugar to make it chai, if you want